-The LIRS Climate Hub offers resources, updates, and information on upcoming LIRS events and initiatives.
+The LIRS Climate Displacement Hub offers resources, updates, and information on upcoming LIRS events and initiatives.

 For 80 years, Lutheran Immigration and Refugee Service has assisted forcibly uprooted people from around the globe.
-But increasingly, we are seeing an unprotected group seeking refuge: migrants who are forced to flee due to environmental changes.
+But increasingly, we are seeing an unprotected group seeking refuge: persons who are displaced, in whole or in part, due to climate disasters.